northeastern-rc/rc-public-documentation/docs/source/best-practices/homequota.md

 singularity cache clean all
 :::

-To avoid your `~/.singularity` directory filling up, you can set a temporary directory for when you pull containers to store the cache in that location; an example of this procedure, (where `<project>` is your PI's `/work` directory) is:
+To avoid your `~/.singularity` directory filling up, you can set a temporary directory for when you pull containers to store the cache in that location; an example of this procedure, (where `<project>` is your PI's `/work` directory) is the following:

 :::{code-block} bash
 mkdir /work/<project>/singularity_tmp